PowerShell/DSC/docs/reference/schemas/config/functions/resourceId.md

 > [!NOTE]
 > When using the `resourceId` function for [nested resource instances][02], instances can only
-> reference other instances in the same resource provider or group instance.
+> reference other instances in the same resource adapter or group instance.
 They can't use the
 > `resourceId()` function to lookup instances at the top-level of the configuration document or
-> inside another provider or group instance.
+> inside another adapter or group instance.

 ## Examples